vShatha/smartmethod-task1-IOT/README.md

 # smartmethod-task1-IOT
 this task by the smartmethod for IOT :

-1-convert speech to text (web page) and include arabic languge
+1-convert speech to text (web page) and include arabic language

 2-Writing an wisdom ESP32 operating algorithm